matloff/fasteR/README.md

 Leave R by typing 'q()' or ctrl-d.
 (Answer no to saving the workspace.)

+### Recap: What have you learned in these first two lessons?

+* Starting and existing R.

+* Some R functions:  **mean**, **hist**, **length**.

+* R vectors, and vector indices.

+* Extracting vector subsets.

+Not bad for Lesson 1!
+And needless to say, you'll be using all of these frequently in the subsequent lessons and in your own usage of R.

 ## <a name="less2"> </a> More on Vectors

 Continuing along the Nile, say we would like to know in how many years